sahurtado88/terraform-containerized-lambda-deployment/README.md

 3. Change the BUCKET_NAME in the file `terraform-containerized-lambda-deployment/terraform/providers.tf` with the bucket you created in pre-requisites.
 Use the bucket name, not the ARN
 4. Change the BUCKET_NAME in the file `terraform-containerized-lambda-deployment/aws_lambda_functions/providers.tf` with the bucket you created in pre-requisites.
 Use the bucket name, not the ARN
 5. Change the BUCKET_NAME in the file `terraform-containerized-lambda-deployment/terraform/modules/codepipeline/roles.tf` with the bucket you created in pre-requisites.
 Use the Bucket ARN here.
+6. Change the name in aws_codestarconnections_connection" "githubconnection"  in the file `terraform-containerized-lambda-deployment/terraform/modules/codepipeline/main.tf` with the name of the connection you created in pre-requisites.
+7. 6.
+Change the FullRepositoryId  in the file `terraform-containerized-lambda-deployment/terraform/modules/codepipeline/main.tf` with the name of the repository you created in pre-requisites.

 You are all set.
 Let's run the code